E-Safety

 Encourage your child to go online and explore!
 There is a wealth of age-appropriate sites online for your children.
 Encourage them to use sites which are fun, educational and that will help them to develop online skills.

 Set boundaries in the online world just as you would in the real world.
-Think about what they might see, what they share, who they talk to and how long they spend online.
-It is important to discuss boundaries at a young age to develop the tools and skills children need to enjoy their time online.
+Only allow children to access age-appropriate sites/apps.
+Monitor what they access, what they share, who they talk to and how long they spend online.

 Keep all equipment that connects to the internet in a family space.
 For children of this age, it is important to keep internet use in family areas so you can see the sites your child is using and be there for them if they stumble across something they don’t want to see.

-Use parental controls on devices that link to the internet, such as the TV, laptops, computers, games consoles and mobile phones.
+Use parental controls on devices that link to the internet, such as the TV, laptops, computers, tablets, games consoles and mobile phones.
 Parental controls are not just about locking and blocking, they are a tool to help you set appropriate boundaries as your child grows and develops.
-They are not the answer to your child’s online safety, but they are a good start and they are not as difficult to install as you might think.
-Service providers are working hard to make them simple, effective and user friendly.
+They are not the answer to your child’s online safety, but they are a good start.

 If you’re worried that your child is being groomed online or sexually exploited you should report your concerns to CEOP